If you’re getting started in deep-sky astrophotography, I believe that a compact apochromatic (APO) refractor telescope is the best possible choice.

 Not only is an APO refractor a perfect fit in terms of focal length (native magnification), but the images with your DSLR/Mirrorless or dedicated astronomy camera will be extremely sharp and well-corrected.

-If your looking to photograph the planets, a compact refractor is not for you.
+If you’re looking to photograph the planets, a compact refractor is not for you.
 Smaller targets such as planets and many galaxies are not a good fit for a wide-field refractor.

 But if you’re a fan of quick set up time, consistent results, and wide-field nebulae like the ones below, you simply cannot beat an APO refractor.